tbakely/thefantasybot/README.md

 3. Enter the frontend server domain in your browser if it does not launch automatically e.g. http://localhost:5174/
 4. You will have to enter two prompts when the page launches, the first is the snake order position you are drafting (pick 1-12) and then the type of scoring your fantasy league is using (STD, HALF, or PPR).
 5. When your fantasy draft starts, use the checkbox under the "Draft Board" table to CAREFULLY select each player that has been drafted before, during, and after your pick all the way to the end of the draft.
-6. When it is your time to pick, the broswer will alert you and let you use the "Suggest Pick" button.
+6. When it is your time to pick, the browser will alert you and let you use the "Suggest Pick" button.
 If you try to use "Suggest Pick" when it is not your turn, the browser will alert you.

+#### Button Functions

+* Show Players
+    * Toggle button that hides and shows the Draft Board table
+* Toggle Search
+    * Hides and shows the player filter and search form
+* Show Drafted Players
+    * Hides and shows the Drafted Players table (below the Draft Board table)
+* Show My Drafted Players
+    * Shows and hides the your currently drafted roster
+* Suggest Pick
+    * Sends a POST request with a list of dictionaries containing the already drafted players to the FastAPI /players/draft-pick node and returns the recommended pick based on your current roster

 <!-- BUGS -->
-### Current Bugs (as of 6/9/2023)
+### Current Bugs

 - The ascending/descending sorting function in App.vue is currently disabled because it causes the player selection to not work correctly.
 Low priority
 - Cannot undo drafting a player once they've been selected without advancing the overall draft pick number.
 Be careful when drafting, as misclicking a player will require you to restart the app in order to not mess up the backend algorithm.